 A week with My Mom and Bobby McFerrin

 Every August, master vocalist and improviser Bobby McFerrin leads a week long workshop called Circlesongs.
-He does this with a crew of other phenomenal vocalist-educators including Judi Vinar, Joey Blake, David Worm, Rhiannon, Christiane Karam.
-The name is taken from an album Bobby recorded in the ‘90s with his Voicestra.
-The other instructors have been members of this “voice orchestra”.
+He does this with a crew of phenomenal vocalist-educators made up of Judi Vinar, Joey Blake, David Worm, Rhiannon.
+There also many highly skilled guest teachers throughout the week.
+The Circlesongs name is taken from an album Bobby recorded in the ‘90s with his Voicestra.
+The other main instructors were members of this “voice orchestra” and now current group Gimme5.
 The Circlesongs workshop has become internationally renowned.
 It draws people from all over the world who journey to Omega Institute in upstate New York, stand in a circle for seven days, listen, and sing.
 This summer, my mom and I joined the circle.

 My mom was my first music teacher.
 Lessons were not really formal, although when she started expecting me to remember complex classical piano theory at age five, I rebelled.
 I grumbled, didn’t practice, and instead picked up the guitar a few years later.
 But mom and I would often sing together, in harmony.
 We mainly sang songs she learned as a girl at camp, sometimes songs from her days living in Sufi the intentional community where I was conceived, and coincidentally where Omega Institute was conceived and had its infancy.